mlhubber/mlhub/README.md

 MLHub Package
 =============

-Provides the ml command.
+Visit the new MLHub Book at https://survivor.togaware.com/mlhub/

+MLHub packages represent the latest state of the art in AI, Machine Learning and Data Science.
+Each package provides demonstrations and utilities to make AI accessible to you.

+The MLHub package provides the ml command line tool to manage MLHub
+packages: install, configure, demo, run.

-Also the Python mlhub pacakge and R mlhub package.
+The MLHub also provides the Python and R mlhub packages to support package developers.

-The python mlhub package is installed to pypi.
+The python mlhub package is installed from PyPI:

+	$ pip3 install mlhub

-The R mlhub package is installed from github:
+The R mlhub package can be installed from github:

-	sudo Rscript -e 'devtools::install_github("mlhubber/mlhub", quiet=TRUE)'
+	$ sudo Rscript -e 'devtools::install_github("mlhubber/mlhub", quiet=TRUE)'